snap-stanford/snap-python/doc/source/reference/composite.rst

         Sorts the hash table based on the values.

-   Below is some code demonstrating the use of the THash type:
+   Below is some code demonstrating the use of the :class:`THash` type:

       >>> h1 = snap.TIntH()
       >>> for i in range(10):